Luz (2019 film)

-Luz also known as Luz: The Flower of Evil or Luz, la flor del mal is a 2019 fantasy-western horror film written and directed by Juan Diego Escobar Alzate starring Yuri Vargas.
-In October 2019 it was part of Official Fantastic Competition at the SITGES Fantastic Film Festival in Spain.
-The film has been selected in numerous international film festivals like Glasgow Film Festival, Nocturna Madrid, Almería Western Film Festival, Montevideo Fantastic, Fantaspoa, Peruvian Insólito, Sombra and Buenos Aires Rojo Sangre in which the film was winner for best Iberoamerican film, Best Photography, Best editing, Best acting for Yuri Vargas.
-Luz: The Flower of Evil also won the Silver Skull Award at the Morbido Film Fest in Mexico, where it had its Latin American Premiere.
+Luz also known as Luz: The Flower of Evil or Luz, la flor del mal is a 2019 fantasy-western horror film written and directed by Juan Diego Escobar Alzate, featuring Yuri Vargas in the lead role.
+In October 2019, it was a contender in the Official Fantastic Competition at the SITGES Fantastic Film Festival in Spain.
+The film gained international recognition as it was part of numerous international film festivals, including the Glasgow Film Festival, Indiecork, Nocturna Madrid, Almería Western Film Festival, Horrible Imaginings, Fantaspoa, Insólito and Buenos Aires Rojo Sangre, among others.
+It garnered accolades for Best Iberoamerican Film, Best Photography, Best Editing, and Best Acting at various festivals.
+'Luz: The Flower of Evil' also clinched the prestigious Silver Skull Award at Mórbido Fest in Mexico, marking its Latin American Premiere.

-The film had more than 68 official selections at international film festivals and has garnered 16 awards in its more than 40 nominations and was nominee for colombian Premios Macondo por Best Supporting Actress (Sharon Guzmán).

-The film was a nominee for best latinamerican fantastic film of 2019 by the Meliés Federation.
+With over 68 official selections at international film festivals, the movie secured 24 awards out of more than 40 nominations.
+It also received a nomination for Best Supporting Actress (Sharon Guzmán) at the Colombian Premios Macondo.
+Additionally, it was a finalist for the title of Best Latin American Fantastic Film of 2019 by the Meliés Federation.

-Luz: The Flower of Evil is distributed by Shudder, Fractured Visions, Raven Banner and Dark Sky Films, among others and Afasia Films hold all rights and act as international sales agent for the film.